cwi-swat/recaf/README.md

 ### What is Recaf?

-_Recaf_ is an open-source framework for authoring extensions (_dialects_) as libraries for Java [1].
+_Recaf_ is an open-source framework for authoring extensions (_dialects_) as libraries for Java (to appear at [GPCE16](#publications)).
 You can redefine every major syntactic element of the language, either add new ones or create your own flavor of Java that matches your needs.
-It can be used to give syntactic support to libraries, to generate code and to instrument code.
-Last but not least you can experiment with the design and implementation of Java extensions using Java code.
+It can be used to give syntactic support to libraries, to generate and instrument code.
+Last but not least you can experiment with the design and implementation of Java extensions in plain Java.

 The key point is that Recaf transforms code at compile time, applying a predefined set of rewrite rules (no need to hack around it or even to know anything about it).
 The user does not get involved with parsers, language workbenchs and compilers.
+The code is transformed into method calls of a certain interface.
+The runtime instance of that structure defines the whole operational behavior of the program.

-[1] A. Biboudis, P. Inostroza and T. v. d.
-Storm, [Recaf: Java Dialects as Libraries](https://biboudis.github.io/papers/recaf-gpce16.pdf), will be presented at the _15th International Conference on Generative Programming: Concepts & Experience_ ([GPCE'16](http://conf.researchr.org/home/gpce-2016)) in Amsterdam.
+For example, the statement ```return 1 + 1``` is transformed in the following nested method calls chain: ```alg.Return(alg.Plus(alg.Lit(1), alg.Lit(1)))```.
+What happens in reality depends on the implemention of the runtime instance of ```alg```.
+With Recaf we are able to override not only expressions but also the control flow of the program and orchestrate it with libraries for a certain style of execution e.g., for asynchronous computing, reactive computing.

 ### Getting Started